 - and topical treatments, including capsaicin oral rinse.

-Burning mouth a nerve problem or a dental problem?
+Burning mouth a cervical neck nerve problem or a root canal problem?

 In the above study, it is suggested that peripheral facial nerve conduction evaluation may be needed.
 This may point to our suggestion that in some patients burning mouth syndrome may be caused by nerve dysfunction.